wercker/box-golang/README.md

 # What's new

-- Install Go 1.1.1 from golang.org
+- Install Go 1.1.2 from golang.org
-- Improve Go language detection
-- Use setup-go-workspace step to setup the workspace in default wercker.yml

 # License